Tunnels in popular culture: England

 At Furness Abbey a tunnel has been said to run underneath the Abbey to both Piel Castle and Dalton Castle.
 This was said to be how the monks travelled between each monument to receive foodstuffs and keep watch over the towns.
-It has also been rumoured that the Holy Grail and King John’s missing jewels are hidden somewhere inside it.
+It has also been rumoured that the Holy Grail and King John's missing jewels are hidden somewhere inside it.

-Richmond Castle in North Yorkshire stands in an impressive cliff-top position overlooking the River Swale.
+Richmond Castle in North Yorkshire stands in a cliff-top position overlooking the River Swale.
 A potter named Thompson is said to have discovered a tunnel entrance at the bottom of this cliff.
 Following it deep into the hillside, he came to a large cavern where slept King Arthur and his knights around the famous Round Table.
 On the table lay an ancient horn and a mighty sword.
 Thompson reached out and picked up the horn, but the sleepers began to awake and, fearing for his life, the potter fled.
 As he raced down the tunnel back to daylight and safety, he heard a voice behind him declare: